alexwal/Deep-Learning/Decision-Trees/README.md

 Running:

-  `th simple_decision_trees.lua -data iris.txt -testprop 0.35 -trees 8 -levels 5 -bins 3 -bagging'
+  `th simple_decision_trees.lua -data iris.txt -testprop 0.35 -trees 8 -levels 5 -bins 3 -bagging`

 results in the construction of a committee of 8 trees which go no deeper than 5 levels deep and at each node make a maximum of a 3-way split.
 The dataset is iris.txt and the proportion of data withheld for testing is 0.35%.